 The above highlight is just a brief overview of Social Security Benefits Program.
 There are numerous other sources of information on the internet that can assist Americans to gain more understanding about Social Security.
 Below are some of the recommended sources.

-- Eligibility: This website provides a free service for prospective beneficiaries to understand benefit programs in a clearer way.
+- Eligibility.com - This website provides a free service for prospective beneficiaries to understand benefit programs in a clearer way.
 The service can help its online visitors to determine their eligibility status for over 30 benefit programs.

 - AARP - This is the AARP social security resource center.
 This website provides practical information regarding how the benefits program operates.
 The website can also be used to clarify eligibility stipulations.
 It functions as a Q+A tool, so ask away!